mmark-md/mmark/README.md

 * YAML block must start with three hyphens `---` and end with three hyphens `---`.
 It can only be placed at the beginning of a markdown document.
-  Trailing white space after the `---** sequences is tolerated.
+  Trailing white space after the `---` sequences is allowed.

 ## Contribution